An Euler-Bernoulli beam with nonlinear damping and a nonlinear spring at the tip: Formulation as an evolution equation and main results

 For every $y_0 \in \mh$ we define $S(t)y_0 := y(t)$, for all $t \ge 0$, where $y(t)$ is the mild solution of \eqref{ivp} corresponding to the initial condition $y_0$.
 Theorem 9.3.2 in \cite{Cazenave:Haraux} implies that the family $S \equiv \{ S(t) \}_{t \ge 0}$ is a strongly continuous semigroup of nonlinear continuous operators in $\mh$.

 In the remaining part of the paper we investigate the asymptotic stability of the nonlinear semigroup $S$.
-As it turns out the semigroup is asymptotically stable ``in most cases'', i.e.~for all but countably many values of the parameter $J$.
-For these exceptional values of $J$, there exist non-trivial solutions which are periodic in time and do not decay.
-These states can be computed explicitly, see \eqref{non_decay} below.
+As it turns out, the semigroup is asymptotically stable ``in most cases'', i.e.~for all but countably many values of the parameter $J$.
+For these exceptional values of $J$, there exist non-trivial solutions which are periodic in time and do not decay, see Lemma~\ref{ef_boundary} in Section~\ref{sec:5}.
+The set $\mathscr J$ of exceptional values of $J$ is explicitly given by

+We denote the $\ell$-th entry by $J_\ell$.
+Now we can formulate the main result of this paper: